YashXBansal/Chatbot/README.md

 - Interactive chat interface.
 - AI-powered responses based on user input.
 - Error handling for invalid input or failed responses.
+- Currently , I have not integrated the database, so authentication will not work.

 ## Contributing